Skip to main content

 Financial wellness and the organization

-1. 74 percent of employees want support from their employers to develop more stable financial standings: this includes financial education, decision making support, and direct help in dealing with money-related hardship and emergencies.
+1. 74 percent of employees want support from their employers to develop a more stable financial picture.
+That includes financial education, decision making support, and direct help in dealing with money-related hardship and emergencies.
 (PwC)

 2. Employee engagement with employer-provided financial services is at an all-time high, with 68 percent of respondents reporting that they actively use or have used their organization’s financial support programming.
 (PwC)